anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_11.md

 twoway scatter (api13 api12)
 ```

 Nice, isn't it?
-A great virtue of the twoway command is that we can overlay different graphs.
-In the graph above, we choose just to represent a scatterplot.
+A great virtue of the twoway command is that we can overlap different graphs.
+In the graph above, we chose just to represent a scatterplot.
 In the graph below we will show both the scatter plot AND a linear fit that represent the relationship between the two variables

 ```
 twoway (scatter api13 api12) (lfit api13 api12)
 ```

 The linear fit is the regression line of api13 by api12.
 We will come back to this in the near future.
+This linear fit is the regression line.

-Finally, in the same way we can look at a couple of correlations at the same time, we can produce a matrix with scatter plots for each pair of variables.
+Finally, in the same way we can look at a couple of correlations at the simultaneously, we can produce a matrix with scatter plots for each pair of variables.

 ```
 graph matrix api13 api12 aa_api13 hi_api13 wh_api13